enkomio/sacara/ISA.md

 *Pushed Arguments*: **0**

 This directive will write data at the specified virtual address.
+It is possible to specify the type of data to write.
 Find below some examples:

 ```
 .nwrite.b 0x00100000, 0x41           // will write byte 0x41 at virtual address 0x00100000